deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

           name: ${{ env.artifactName }}
           path: ./ # Put the path to the build artifact files directory here.

+  # 👇 Trigger the deployment workflow.
   trigger-deployment:
     needs: build-and-test
-    # Only trigger a deployment if the deploy parameter was set, or this build is for a push (not a PR) on the default branch (main).
+    # 👇 Only trigger a deployment if the deploy parameter was set, or this build is for a push (not a PR) on the default branch (main).
     if: inputs.deploy || (github.event_name != 'pull_request' && github.ref == format('refs/heads/{0}', github.event.repository.default_branch))
     uses: ./.github/workflows/3-push--deploy.yml
+    # 👇 Allow the deployment workflow to access the secrets of this workflow.
     secrets: inherit
 ```